-These are the words of “Educated: A Memoir” author Tara Westover, and a prevalent theme of the 2019-2020 Common Reader Program.
+These are the words of “American Like Me: Reflections on Life Between Cultures” author America Ferrera, and it is a prevalent theme of the 2020-2021 Common Reader program.

 Each year since 2008, a selection committee made up of faculty, staff and students review book nominations from the university community.
-This year, the committee received more than 140 nominations.
-Based on rigorous selection criteria, 73 titles were rated and reviewed and the committee was able to narrow the choices down to 11 top-rated titles, which were read and evaluated by more than 25 readers.
+This year, the committee received more than 170 titles nominated by Bearkats.
+Based on rigorous selection criteria, 73 titles were rated and reviewed, and the committee was able to narrow choices down to three top-rated titles, which were read and evaluated by more than 35 readers.

-One of the original nominators of the book was SHSU student Millicent Hendrix.
-She wrote this in her nomination:
+One of the original nominators of the book is SHSU staff member Dana Van De Walker.

-Free copies of the book are available to members of the campus community while supplies last.
-For more information on the SHSU Common Reading Program, contact Kay Angrove at 936.294.3422 or email@example.com.
+Complimentary copies of the book are available to students and members of the campus community while supplies last.
+For more information on the SHSU Common Reading Program, faculty and staff can view the American Like Me: SHSU Common Reader Blackboard Org program and request a book at firstname.lastname@example.org.
+Please contact Kay Angrove at email@example.com for additional information.

 Past Common Readers: